osonus/oson/UserGuide.md

 	}
 ```

 Inside this test case, we create a list of data, with 9 different types: Customer, Event, Car, int[][][], Boolean[], HashMap, ArrayList, and Integer, String.
 We only need to pass in the class types of self-defined classes, and complex data structure, into the variable array of ComponentType class, which implements the Type interface.
 The Oson library uses this information to figure out these data types correctly.
 The main reason to pass in such data types as List, Array, or Map is to confirm that we do use them inside the Json document, and it is not a mistake, as normally people would not do such a crazy thing, unless inside a actual class, which would have no problem to process.
-After Oson has serialized and deserialized this data structure successfully, it might have convinced you that it can handle very complex data structures.

 ### <a name="TOC-Deserialize-How-To-Create-Initial-Java-Object"></a>How to Create Initial Java Object

 The same as the serialization process, we can provide configuration information to the tool to help it deserialize data into a target Java object correctly.
 In addition to the challenge to figure out the class types of some complex data structures, we still need to figure out a way to create its initial object from the Type in Java.
 Only after we have this initial object, we can then copy data from Json document into this initial object.
 It is not always easy to handle this task.

-We are multiple ways you can help:
+Oson creates Java object at its best efforts.
+A compiler might include type information inside bytecode, and Oson uses this to get parameter names.
+In case parameter names inside constructors get erased, we need to provide name support by annotations.

+If Oson is not able to construct a Java object, you can use one of the following ways to achieve this effect:

 1. Provide a com.google.gson.InstanceCreator implementation using ClassMapper
 2. Provide a default object directly using ClassMapper configuration
 3. Provide constructor annotations

-If all of these are not met, the tool will try tens of other ways to create a new instance, or fails in the end.

-I tried to create a case where Oson cannot initiate a class by itself, but in these cases it can do it without particular help, one main reason is that the compiler I used must have included type information inside bytecode, so it causes no issue to get parameter names from it.
-In case parameter names inside constructors get erased, we do need to provide name support by annotations.

 #### <a name="TOC-Implement-InstanceCreator"></a>**Implement InstanceCreator**